xgaia/regulatorycircuits-lod_website/pages/index.md

 <a class="btn btn-secondary btn-lg" href="/sparql/" role="button">SPARQL »</a>
 <a class="btn btn-secondary btn-lg" href="/dumps/" role="button">RDF files »</a>

-We give example of queries in the <a href="https://github.com/mlouarn/RCsparql">GitHub</a> associated to the project.
-The turtles files are also available.
+We give example of queries in the <a href="https://github.com/mlouarn/RCsparql">GitHub repository</a> associated to the project.

+RDF dataset can be [downloaded](/dumps/) and the endpoint can be [hosted on your server](/host-dataset/).

 In a preliminary work, we integrated the samples data into a RDF triplestore and showed that two SPARQL queries could generate the corresponding networks: